 Each morning the head of the family or a suitably instructed slave would perform a strict series of rituals in order to keep the family spirits happy.
 This routine was carefully followed rather like we might routinely brush our teeth each morning.

 Other symbols of snakes or “Dracones” often appeared on or near the Lararium.
 The snake was considered a benevolent demon.
 The Roman demon snakes are often represented in a male and female pair, denoted by elements like a beard, or by difference in size, approaching an altar with votive eggs.
 They are hence both a sign of benevolence as well as of regenerative forces.

 Roman spirits of the urban landscape

 Similarly the Lars Compitales were spirits linked to the urban landscape and were remembered each year during the Ludi Compitales or Compitalia.
 There were two primary temples to these divine beings in Rome called the “aedes larum“.
 One of these was next to the Mugonia gate and the other in the Forum near the ancient Romanula gate.

 Its real importance to the community was that it created a strong tie to ones’ own family as well as underlining the family head’s importance.
-In fact as head of the family he had absolute property over family members and all that was within the house and his orders were not only his own but given in name of the family spirits also.
+In fact as head of the family the ‘pater familias’ had absolute property over family members and all that was within the house.
+His orders were not only his own, but given in name of the family spirits also.

 As silly as this might seem family spirits were actually a corner stone of Roman religion, military and civil life.
 In fact Roman society since its earliest times had been structured according to family tribes or clans each of which had military as well as civil obligations.
 We can quickly see how an absolute devotion to one’s own family and family spirits translated directly to a complete (military) devotion to the state.